DenisChuvilin/node-api4-guided/README.md

 Deployment
  - make the PORT dynamic.
 Read the port from the environment.
  - provide "start" script in `package.json` that uses  `node` to run the API.
-Heroku will run your application using `npm start`
+Heroku will run your application using `npm start`.